wp-plugins/copyright-licensing-tools/readme.txt

 === iCopyright Toolbar ===
 Contributors: iCopyright Inc.
-Tags: icopyright, copyright, prints, reprints, eprint, e-print, email, post, republish, share, article tools, monetize, monetization, distribute, distribution, piracy, infringement, syndication, reuse, re-use, advertisement, ads, license, licensing
+Tags: ads, advertising, article tools, attribution, copyright, creative commons, curate, curation, curation tools, content distribution, icopyright, infringement, license, licensing, monetization, monetize, network, piracy, publish, publishing, reblog, repost, re-use, reprints, republish, republish network, republishing network, repubHub, reuse, Share, sharing, syndicate, syndication
 Requires at least: 3.0
 Tested up to: 3.8.1
 Stable tag: 2.3

-iCopyright adds article tools and an Interactive Copyright Notice to enable sharing, licensing, syndication, tracking and monetization of content.
+Find current articles from leading publishers and websites.
+Republish them with one click.
+Plus, syndicate and monetize your own content.

 == Description ==

-The iCopyright Toolbar plugin adds article tools (print, email, share, and republish) and an Interactive Copyright Notice to your site that facilitate the monetization and distribution of your content.
-Earn fees or ad revenue when your articles are re-used.
-Identify websites that re-use your content without permission and request takedown or convert them to customers.
-Use the same solution many of the world's leading publishers use to protect and monetize their content.
-Automatic registration on activation.
-By iCopyright Inc.
+The iCopyright Toolbar adds a Republish option to your Posts menu where you can search for news items and monitor topics relevant to your site and republish them.
+It also adds a Republish button to your articles and feeds them into the network for others to discover and license.

+With the iCopyright Toolbar plugin, you can:

+* Search for and monitor articles by leading publishers on topics of interest to your readers
+* Republish them legally with just one click directly from your Posts menu
+* Get alerts when new articles on your topics are available for republication
+* Syndicate and monetize your content with a Republish button that feeds your content into iCopyright’s repubHub portal for others to discover and republish.

+The powerful iCopyright Toolbar lets you do it all.

+*Welcome to the iCopyright republishing network!*

 == Installation ==

-= Install Plugin Using Search =

-   1. Click 'Install Now' in search results row
-   2. Click 'OK' to accept plugin installation
-   3. Once installed, click Activate Plugin link
-   4. Click Accept to indicate acceptance of terms of use
-   5. Configure the plugin through Settings

-= or, install Plugin in .ZIP Format =

-   1. Visit Plugins > Add New > Upload in WordPress admin
+  1. Visit Plugins > Add New
-   2. Upload copyright-licensing-tools.zip file
-   3. Once uploaded, click Activate Plugin link
+  2. Search for "iCopyright"
+  3. Click "Install Now" and then "OK"
+  4. Click "Activate Plugin"
-   4. Click Accept to indicate acceptance of terms of use
+  5. Click "Agree" to indicate acceptance of terms of use
-   5. Configure the plugin through Settings
+  6. Review the default settings and make any changes you wish

 == Frequently Asked Questions ==